GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 Enter 'Y' and 'yes' when prompted

 The output of this step should start with something similar to below.
-Save the IP address that is provided.

 ```
 ingress_ip_address = [
   {
-    "address" = "34.8.216.192"
+    "address" = "8.8.8.8"
     "address_type" = "EXTERNAL"
     "creation_timestamp" = "2024-11-11T15:12:34.332-08:00"
 ```

+SAVE THE INGRESS IP ADDRESS that is provided.

 Update the jump host with additional environment variables